daijiang/rtrees/README.md

   the genus/family basal node.
   - `random_below_basal` will randomly select a downstream node to attach the new tip.
-  - `at_or_above_basal` will graft the new tip above the genus/family basal node if no co-family species found.
   - If only one species in the mega-tree that is in the same genus/family of the new tip, then the new tip will be grafted at the middle of this species’ branch for all scenarios.